Eusexua: Critical reception

+Commercial performance

+Eusexua debuted at number 24 on the US Billboard 200 and atop the Top Dance Albums selling 21,000 album-equivalent units in its first week.

 Accolades

 On 10 September 2025, Eusexua was announced as one of 12 nominees for the 2025 Mercury Prize.
 It ultimately lost to Sam Fender's People Watching.
-Eusexua was nominated for a Grammy Award for Best Dance/Electronic Album at 68th Annual Grammy Awards.
+Eusexua won Best Dance/Electronic Album at the 68th Annual Grammy Awards.